Marcel-Patrick/movie_api-client/README.md

 Profile view, single movie view, and all movies view:

 - Allow users to create a “To Watch” list in addition to their “Favorite Movies” list

+### Setup:

+---

+1. Installing the Right Dependencies
+   Dependencies are what your application needs for both development and production, while development dependencies are only necessary during development.

+- In order to use Parcel in movie_api-client, you first need to install it globally: use `npm install -g parcel@next` command for Terminal
+- Now, now navigate to “movie_api-client” project folder in terminal, then run the following commands to install packages and dependencies you need for React application development: use `npm install --save react react-dom command` for Terminal